sebas642/intercessor/README.md

 * Passphrase for server logins
 * Replace UUID with something stronger and base64 encoded
 * Client timeout
-* Apply optional (configurable) schema validation on messages sent by the client
+* Apply optional (configurable) schema validation on messages sent by the clients.
 * Valgrind
 * Docker image